 - They prepare their ordering systems for the increased load and staff up

-- During the midnight “ordering storm” their systems melt down faster and worse than previous years
+- During the midnight “ordering storm,” their systems meltdown faster and worse than in previous years

-To put this in perspective, Apple had record sales with more than 4 million orders in the first 24 hours.
-The iPhone 5 launch only saw 2 million the first day.
+To put this in perspective, Apple had record sales, with more than 4 million orders in the first 24 hours.
+The iPhone 5 launch only saw 2 million on the first day.
 In the first weekend, Apple sold 10 million iPhone 6 units sold — a new record — while last year’s iPhone 5C/5S sold 9 million.
 And this year, China was not counted in the mix as Apple is still waiting on China’s Ministry of Industry and Information Technology to approve the new model for network access.
 They’ll go on sale in China on October 17.
-In the run up before pre-orders there are reportedly 4 million reservations for iPhone 6 in China.
+In the run-up before pre-orders, there are reportedly 4 million reservations for iPhone 6 in China.

 How does this compare to launch numbers for the Samsung Galaxy S phones?

 I was interviewed by the local TV station KRDO on all things Apple, Mac, and especially iPhone.
 This interview was conducted the evening before the iPhone 6 went on sale at stores.
 I talked about my vintage 512kb Mac from 1985 and the iPhone 6 Plus in detail.

 This puts the new iPhone 6’s in the same league as the Samsung Galaxy 5S and the Galaxy Note 4.
 This means better batteries, bigger displays, superior cameras, and better usability.
 When Steve Jobs first introduced the iPhone over seven years ago, he said it was: a music player, a phone, an internet communicator.
 These use cases have evolved: I find that I use my iPhone more for its internet communications capability — email, social media, web surfing — than either music player or phone.